behave/behave/docs/gherkin.rst

      | thing         | other thing |
      | iPhone        | toxic waste |
      | Galaxy Nexus  | toxic waste |

+*behave* will run the scenario once for each (non-heading) line appearing in the example data tables.

+The values to replace are determined using the name appearing in the angle brackets "<*name*>" whichi must match a headings of the example tables.
+The name may include almost any character, though not the close angle bracket ">".

 Steps